radman13666/radman13666.github.io/_posts/2021-07-18-overpass3-hosting.markdown

 **Remediations**
 - remove sensitive information from being served by the web server.
-- keep encryption keys in a air-gapped system for safe keeping.
+- keep encryption keys in an air-gapped system for safe keeping.
-- separate encryption keys from encryted data.
+- separate encryption keys from encrypted data.

 ### Misconfigured NFS service = **BAD**